rafalcode/streeb12days/ep12_lords.md

 **SA:** My last gift I'm sure you've guessed it is 12 Lords a leaping

-o**LK:** Why have you chosen that?
+**LK:** Why have you chosen that?

 **SA:** Well as a Christmasy thing really, to remind us all in this season of goodwill of the 12 wise Lords who came leaping into the stable at Bethlehem at the birth of our saviour

 LK: I don't think they did Sir Arthur